leetosc/leeto-portfolio/src/pages/projects/wedding-website.md

   - Responses went to a Google Sheet
 - Photos pulled from Google Photos Albums
 - Countdown to the wedding (now counting up)
-- Seating chart for the reception
+- Searchable seating chart for the reception

 ![dknlovestory](/assets/images/posts/screenshot-dknlovestory.png 'Wedding Website')